-Are you finding that your desk is becoming more of a dumping ground for you and your students?
-I found when I was teaching that having an organized workspace helped my mind feel more organized too!
+Welcome to the question every teacher asks at some point or another.
+Our desks can easily become dumping grounds for teachers and students.
+But there’s an old saying about a clean space relating to a clean mind that really and truly holds true when it comes to organizing a teacher desk: I found when I was teaching that having an organized workspace helped my mind feel more organized too!
 Which in turn made me feel a lot calmer and ready to tackle the day.
-This blog highlights some hints and tips for organizing a teacher’s desk so that you can start each school day as calmly as possible!
+That’s why I’ve put together some hints and tips for organizing a teacher’s desk so that you can start each school day as calmly as possible!

-Whether you are the traditional teacher desk type of person or just have a working bench area to store all of your items, I feel it is important to have an organized space – a safe haven you can go to during your conference period and before and after school!
-For me, an organized space led to organized thinking!
+Whether you maintain a traditional teacher desk or just have a working bench area to store all of your items, I feel it is important to have an organized space – a safe haven you can go to during your planning period and before and after school!

-These drawers are available at a variety of stores.
+These drawers are available at plenty of stores, and they are INVALUABLE when it comes to organizing your desk.
 We used a little bit of washi tape to jazz them up a bit and used our editable Tray Labels – Stripes to add the weekday labels on the drawers.
-I would use these drawers to organize all of my worksheet activities for each day for the week ahead!
+When I was in the classroom, I would use these drawers to organize all of my worksheet activities for each day for the week ahead!

 Assessments, trackers, checklists, student goals… all of this can become a little overwhelming and you may find you have bits and pieces all over the place!
 I had two main binders on my desk to ensure nothing went missing!
 I had my assessment trackers in one binder.